Token-project/token.tts/chaincode/README.md

 ```

 Expected response:
-This is correct as we do not have any donors in our network yet.
+This is correct as we do not have any stamp registered yet.
 We'll add one in the next step.

 ```
 []